-Signs of spring are appearing, so find some daffodils and try drawing and painting them in all different ways.
-When you’re doing observational painting you have to choose the right colours and look very closely.
-If you enjoyed that then have a go at Vincent Van Gogh’s sunflowers too… https://www.youtube.com/watch?v=EaiiiKMJ_Ho
+Let's go into the garden, find some flowers try drawing and painting them in all different ways.
+When you’re doing observational painting you have to choose the right colours and look very closely, this is great for concentration skills.
+If you enjoyed that then have a go at Vincent Van Gogh’s sunflowers too… or practice following instructions.

 A Bear Hunt

 https://www.youtube.com/watch?v=0gyI6ykDwds listen to Michael Rosen read ‘we’re going on a bear hunt’ (often children really enjoy the way he tells stories, so look at some of his poems on youtube too- they are very entertaining) depending on your child’s age you can act out the story on your next walk, draw all the things they see or use the sequencing pictures to order the story, create a bear hunt obstacle course or sensory bottles in the garden.

 Check out our gallery page to see the ideas in action!